ElKatz/kiloTools/README.md

 ### convert to binary:
 Run the conversion script appropriate to your raw data.

-if plx - `convertPlxToRawBInary.m`
+- if plx - `convertPlxToRawBInary.m`

-if alphaLab - `yyyyy`
+- if alphaLab - `yyyyy`

-if open ephys - `xxxxx`
+- if open ephys - `xxxxx`

-this saves 3 files:
+This saves 3 files:

 (1) a [nChannels x nSamples] .dat file